ibm-cloud-docs/codeengine/subscription-cron.md

 Want to try a tutorial?
 See [Subscribing to Periodic timer (cron) events](/docs/codeengine?topic=codeengine-subscribe-cron-tutorial).
 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}

+### Viewing event information for a function from the console
+{: #view-eventing-cron-fun-ui}

+To view information about your event subscriptions:

+1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
+2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions.

+If your function prints information to log files, as the sample `codeengine` job does, then view the log files for your function.
+See [Viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).

 ### Cron header and body information for events delivered to functions
 {: #sub-header-body-cron-fun}